SAP-samples/abap-cheat-sheets/28_Regular_Expressions.md

 - The extended mode is the default for ABAP statements and built-in functions, but you can disable it in the regex pattern with `(?-x)`.
 The `create_pcre` method of the `CL_ABAP_REGEX` class includes an `extended` parameter for this purpose.
 - To handle whitespaces in regular expressions, escape it with `\ `, match it using `\s`, or enable extended mode with `(?-x)`.

-The following code snippet shows extended mode enabled by default and then explicitly disabled in a PCRE regular expression.
+The following code snippet shows the extended mode enabled by default and then explicitly disabled in a PCRE regular expression.

 ```abap